Poikilos/mgep/README.md

   * colorize specific parts: select set of colors, or select only >0% saturation area area or only 0% saturation area
 * (~) Sprite constructs with offsets (clothes, weapons, 2-square sprites)
 * (~) Re-edging
+* (~) implement a callback binding system, to avoid issue: since offscreen buffer is used named `scalable_surf` and writing to it before or after calling draw_screen does nothing, and writing to screen after draw_screen doesn't scale what is drawn.

 ## Changes